anaraquelou/house-rocket-project/README.md

 Since the company is growing as well as its portfolio, the time to analyse the best opportunites has increased significantly.
 House Rocket has reached out a data science consultancy to built a tool to adress this issue.
 Thus, the main questions House Rocket want answered quickly bu this new tool are:

-  1. *What are the houses the company should by and for what price?*
+  1. *What are the houses the company should buy and for what price?*
   2. *What is the best moment do sell them and for what price?*

 ## 2. Business Assumptions